Derrick-Mulati/weather_app/README.md

 # weather_app

-This is a weather app without using the APi
+This is a weather app without using the APi with a text to speech feature